-The RoHS directive restricts the use of:
+The RoHS Directive currently restricts the use of the following substances:

-In order to improve the management of waste from electrical and electronic equipment, countries within the European Union have put in place two important directives: WEEE and RoHS.
+In order to control waste from electrical and electronic equipment, EU countries have put in place two important directives: WEEE and RoHS, already back in 2002.

 RoHS is the EU directive that regulates the ‘Restriction of Hazardous Substances’ in electrical and electronic equipment.
-2011/65/EU (RoHS 2) is the latest update of the RoHS directive, which is a recast of its predecessor 2002/95/EC (RoHS 1).
-This latest update was published on 21 July 2011 and came into effect on 2 January 2013.
+Directive 2011/65/EU (“RoHS 2”) is the current version of the RoHS directive, that replaced the initial Directive 2002/95/EC (“RoHS 1”).
+The second one was published on 21 July 2011 and came into effect on 2 January 2013.
 In 2015 the list of restricted substances has been extended to ten substances with the addition of four plasticisers or phthalates, published in amending Directive 2015/863 (aka “RoHS 3”).
 The new substances are DEHP, BBP, DBP and DIBP and the restriction applies from 22 July 2019.

 The WEEE Directive sets recycling targets for EU countries.
 The WEEE Directive also defines the mandatory use of the crossed-out wheeled recycle bin symbol on electrical products.

 Do you want to know if Rohs applies to your product?
 With the CE Checklist you can get a list of legislation and directives that apply to your product.
 Not only RoHS, but also REACh and all other requirements that your product will need to comply to in order for you to be able to sell it within the European Union.